 For example, did you know that you have to pay taxes on gambling winnings?

 E-filing can help in this respect.
 Programs like TurboTax, for example, walk taxpayers through all possible income scenarios according to their tax bracket.

 Visiting the IRS’s website can also help.
-Learn more about U.S. taxable income here.
+Learn more about U.S. taxable income here and income tax returns.